Sonia Abrão: Controversy

 On October 15, 2008, Brazilian girl Eloá Cristina Pimentel (age 15) was kidnapped and held hostage by her ex-boyfriend Lindemberg Alves in her own apartment.
 The kidnapping ultimately resulted in the death of Pimentel.
 During the ongoing hostage situation, Abrão interviewed Alves and Pimentel live by telephone on her RedeTV! show A Tarde É Sua, interfering with the hostage negotiations.

 Abrão's show, which had a daily average of 2 points on IBOPE, peaked at 5 points during the interview.
 According to sociologist and journalist Laurindo Leal Filho, who presented the program Ver TV on TV Câmara about ethics on television, the interference of a broadcaster in a case like this, besides being dangerous, is unconstitutional.
 The Federal Public Prosecutor's Office (MP) decided to file a public civil action against the presenter for airing the interview.
 The MP stated that the interviews interfered with ongoing police activity and put the lives of the teenager and those involved in the operation at risk, and asked for a compensation of 1.5 million reais for collective moral damage.

 In response to the criticism, Abrão stated she "would do it all over again".

 Personal life

-A devout Catholic Christian, Abrão was married to entrepreneur Jorge Damião for 17 years (from 1988 to 2015), with whom she had a son, Jorge Fernando Abrão Damião (born 1992); later in life she would reveal that, before getting pregnant with Jorge Fernando, she suffered a miscarriage.
+A devout Catholic Christian, Abrão was married to entrepreneur Jorge Damião for 17 years (from 1988 to 2015), with whom she had a son; Later in life she would reveal that, before getting pregnant by Jorge Fernando, she suffered a miscarriage.
 In 2017 she embraced veganism.

 She was a cousin of late Charlie Brown Jr. frontman Alexandre Magno Abrão, better known as Chorão.